Kimberly Fairchild: Storylines

 Kimberly returned to L.A. to find that Amber and Rick's marriage was as good as over.
 Amber's secret (that her child had died and Little Eric was really Becky's son) was out, and Rick wanted to pursue a real relationship with Kimberly.
 Rick was a great comfort to her when Adam had to leave Los Angeles without saying goodbye to her.
 Although his marriage was over, Kimberly still wasn't willing to sleep with Rick.
 She planned to remain a virgin until her wedding night.
 She and Rick began to date, and it wasn't long before Kimberly realized that Amber was working as a waitress.
 Kimberly taunted Amber and was thrilled when she nearly got Amber fired from her job.
 She began feeling jealous of even chance encounters between Rick and Amber, and when she realized that Rick supported Brooke and Thorne's relationship even though Thorne was married to her half-sister, she called things off.
 When she realized Macy was drinking again, she wasn't sure what to do, and went to Sally for help.
 She was shocked when Macy admitted to her that Thorne wanted a divorce, and Brooke bore the brunt of her frustrations.
 When Macy died in a car accident after Brooke tried to deliver divorce papers to her up at Big Bear, Kimberly was devastated, and blamed Brooke.

 In her grief, Kimberly began getting closer and closer to Thorne.
 She appreciated his being there for her, and begged him not to marry Brooke right after Macy's death.
-She soon became attracted to her late half-sister's husband, and it wasn't long until she began altering her looks in hopes of pleasing Thorne.
-Brooke tried to intimidate her by telling her that she and Thorne would be together, but Kimberly refused to accept it.
-Knowing that Bridget was opposed to her mother and half-brother getting married, she made sure that Bridget knew exactly what was going on between them.
-Rick tried to get close to her again, but she brushed him off.
-Kimberly even agreed to do a model shoot (with Thorne supervising), and it looked like her plan was working when she was able to secure his attention, and successfully interrupted his planned evening with Brooke, even though he swore to her that he could not return her feelings.
-After spending the night in bed with a drunken Thorne, Kimberly allowed him to believe they had slept together, but eventually admitted the truth to him.
+She soon became attracted to Thorne, and she tries to seduce him away from Brooke.
+Kimberly kisses Thorne backstage at a fashion show, and Bridget (who also opposed Brooke's relationship with Thorne, and she teamed up with Kimberly to separate them) raises the curtain so the public see.
+Kimberly also takes advantage of an inebriated Thorne by lying that they'd had sex.
+Kimberly tries to kill Brooke twice: one by pushing her out of the window and second by rigging a photographer's light to fall on her.
+Kimberly brushed the try of Rick to get close to her again, and she asks Giovanni (who showed interest in Brooke) to help her to keep Thorne and Brooke separated.
+Giovanni agree, but their actions was fail.
 After watching Thorne and Brooke exchange their vows, Kimberly went back to the beach house Macy left to her.
 Adam showed up one day to take her away from Los Angeles.

+Reception

+A writer from Soaps She Knows called Kimberly "beautiful".